vince-p/academicprofile/content/talk/20251023_AsiaPacificPsychedelic/index.md

 #event_url = ""

 # Location of event.
-location = "Kuala Lumpur, Malaysia"
+location = "Asia-Pacific Symposium on Psychedelic Medicine, Kuala Lumpur, Malaysia"

 # Is this a featured talk? (true/false)
 featured = false